lackstein/discourse_signups/README.md

 Type, min, and max can all be ommitted, and you'll get a signup sheet that only allows one option to be selected.
 Min and max are both optional for `type=multiple`.

+## Configuration
+There are three Configuration options that can be changed from the admin settings page.

+1. You can enable or disable the signups plugin (default enabled).
+2. You can limit the maximum number of options in each signup sheet (default 4).
+3. You can change the noun used to describe the people that have signed up for the event.

+...There are options for the singular and plural version of the noun, which will be used ...for the English translations, which are the only ones included.
+The default is person/people, ...but you can see that it has been changed to rider/riders in the screenshots above.